Surprising. Beautiful. Astonishing... Just a few ways to describe the Isle of Wight. Brutal, could be another.

 We leave Cowes seafront, and head for the lanes.
 The persistent drizzle is intensifying, and although it's not exactly raining, the water content in the air is noticeable.

 It's the kind of weather when your kit will get properly damp.
 Normally for riding kit that means it will rapidly lose any insulating properties… luckily, today I'm wearing the new dhb Rain Defence range.

 The dhb Aeron Rain Defence Long Sleeve Jersey

-The dhb Aeron Rain Defence Long Sleeve Jersey excels in these conditions.
+The dhb Aeron RD Long Sleeve Jersey excels in these conditions.
 Its form fitting cut (even if you're skinny like me), and the long body and arms, provide a snug and protective piece of apparel.